Are you ready for Red Ribbon Week® October 23-31st?

 The Red Ribbon Campaign® is the oldest and largest drug prevention program in the Nation and a way for people and communities to unite and take a visible stand against drugs.

 The campaign offers the perfect opportunity to promote the importance of living healthy and drug free to children and teens in homes, schools and communities.
-This year’s theme, “Your Future Is Key, So Stay Drug Free.™” is a wonderful, positive message to share – and we invite you to join us.
+This year’s theme, “Send A Message.
+Stay Drug Free.™” is a wonderful, positive message to share – and we invite you to join us.

 Here’s what you can do:

 - Check out thier website to get great ideas and resources such as planning guides and fliers.

 - Order and display Red Ribbon Materials.

 - Submit your idea for next year’s red ribbon – National Red Ribbon Theme Contest.

 - Take the Drug Free Pledge

 - Look For Red Ribbon Ideas & Share Your Events with Others

 Red Ribbon Week is intended to demonstrate a unified and viable commitment to the creation of a drug-free school and community.
 Schools are encouraged to sponsor drug-prevention activities and programs during this week.